sdiehl/kaleidoscope/tutorial.md

 ```

 Throughout our code we will however refer named values within the module, these have a special data type
-``Name`` for which we'll create a second name supply map which guarantees that our block names are unique.
+``Name`` (with an associated ``IsString`` instance so that Haskell can automatically perform the boilerplate
-We'll also instantiate a ``IsString`` instance for this type so that Haskell can automatically perform the
+coercions between String types) for which we'll create a second name supply map which guarantees that our block
-boilerplate coercions between String types.
+names are unique.

 ```haskell
 type Names = Map.Map String Int